DZX66/cyberworld/README.md

 **.xmind file** is a mind map created with XMind

 save.save Save file

 ## Notes

 Do a good job of archiving events and write event information into the mind map

+## Disclaimer

+This game is a non-profit fan work with rich and diverse content.

+In order to enhance the gaming experience, this game may modify system files, but it will not cause any destructive behavior.

+Running this game indicates that you have acknowledged and accepted full responsibility for any consequences.